sharmalab/bindaas/README.md

 $ java -Dpid=BINDAAS_INSTANCE -Xmx1024m -jar org.eclipse.osgi_3.8.2.v20130124-134944.jar -console

+You may encounter the error "java.net.SocketException: Can't assign requested address" followed by a few CXF errors when you are on a Mac with a wireless connection.
+Use the flag "-Djava.net.preferIPv4Stack=true" to fix this, as shown below:

+$ java -Djava.net.preferIPv4Stack=true -Dpid=BINDAAS_INSTANCE -Xmx1024m -jar org.eclipse.osgi_3.8.2.v20130124-134944.jar -console

 ## Verify Setup

 To verify everything is setup correctly visit the following url in your web-browser :